maelle/rr2018/README.md

 This will be a poster about taking screenshots for slides using `webshot` and `magick`.
 Abstract: [Source](abstracts/webshot_lightning.Rmd), [Pdf](abstracts/webshot_lightning.pdf).

+Poster to be prepared with [`drposter`](https://github.com/bbucior/drposter) found via [this list of templates for creating posters in R Markdown ](https://gist.github.com/Pakillo/4854e5d760351206084f6be8abe476b2)

 ## Notre système de revue de paquets en revue : présenter et analyser rOpenSci onboarding

 This will be a regular talk about rOpenSci onboarding and about analyzing git and GitHub data with R. Abstract: [Source](abstracts/git_github_regular.Rmd), [Pdf](abstracts/git_github_regular.pdf).